Donidalorsen for hereditary angioedema

 Administration: | Being tested in hereditary angioedema as a subcutaneous injection |

-How does donidalorsen work in hereditary angioedema?
+How does donidalorsen work in HAE?

 HAE is characterized by recurrent swelling attacks.
 These generally occur due to mutations that ultimately lead to the excessive production of a signaling molecule called bradykinin.
 Bradykinin’s production is controlled by an enzyme called kallikrein, which is overactive in people with HAE.